bdickason/bdickason.com/index.md

 ---
 title: Home
 name: home
-description: "A library of ideas on intuition, creativity, and designing a life that feels aligned."
+description: "Stop overthinking, listen to your intuition, and tap into your creativity."
 layout: layouts/base.njk
 ---

-[Your one-sentence intro: what you write about.
-For example: "I write about trusting your intuition, escaping overthinking, and reconnecting with creativity."]

-**[Start Here](/start-here/)** — if you're new, this page orients you to the ideas on this site.
+Hi I'm Brad.
+I help people stop overthinking, listen to their intuition, and tap into their creativity.

+The world pushes us to analyze and optimize everything.
+I believe there's a different way.
+One where you can balance using your brain and your heart.
+Where you can express yourself creatively.
+Where you can live with purpose.

+I created this site to share the ideas that have shaped me and helped me live a fulfilling life.

+{% include 'components/latest-video.njk' %}

 {% include 'components/posts.njk' %}

-[Optional: a small newsletter signup or link here, if you want to keep it subtle.]

-{% include 'components/mailinglist.njk' %}
+{% include 'components/newsletter-cta.njk' %}